 I didn’t do a great many of these back in the day, but here are two that survived the afore-mentioned hard-drive crashes from 2002.
 Both saved game editors were written for games from a company calling themselves N@RCOT!X (www.narcotix.co.uk).
 Their site has been dead since 2007 (according to Way Back Machine), so the games might still be available.

-The VB Script code is simple enough as it’s just a registry patch with a simple front-end.
+The VB Script code is just a registry patch with a simple front-end.
 It should be easily adaptable but, from memory, VB Script was being used more and more around this time to deliver virus payloads, so a lot of websites wouldn’t host the above two editors.